 One of the biggest disgraces of the school system is that it often fails to teach basics that we all need for everyday life once we graduate.
-A prime example of this is basic personal finances.
-If we could get more students to graduate from high school with a basic understanding of how personal finances work so that they can make good financial decisions with their money, there would be a lot less money problems in the United States.
-It’s a wonder that the subject isn’t emphasized more in the classroom.
-Here are 10 financial topics that they don’t teach in high school, but they definitely should:
+A prime example of this is basic personal finance.
+If we could get more students to graduate from high school with a basic understanding of how personal finances work so they could make good financial decisions with their money, there would be a lot less money problems in the United States.
+It’s a wonder the subject isn’t emphasized more in the classroom.
+Here are some financial topics that they don’t teach in high school, but they definitely should:

 In high school, most teenagers don’t have to worry about saving their money or budgeting for rent, groceries, or bills.
 If they work, they usually only work so they can spend money at the movies or the mall.
 However, learning how to budget is an important financial topic that should be taught, as it’s probably one of the most important life lessons.
 Knowing how to allocate your finances each month will save you a lot of frustration.
 It will also help you figure out how much money you have to spend.

 As a high school or college student, the idea of taking out a loan seems easy.
 Moreover, loans seem like free money.
 Of course, they quickly learn that you need to pay loans back and that loan collectors will relentlessly hound you for payments.
 If high school students don’t learn about loans in high school, then they definitely don’t learn about interest rates and repossession, two negative consequences that result when a loan is not paid off in full.

 Insurance is a topic that briefly comes up in high school, but is rarely expanded on.
 High school students know that they should buy car insurance if they drive, but they’re never given a more detailed explanation about what insurance covers.
 It’s important to teach them about all types of insurance, from renter’s insurance to car insurance to life insurance.
 It’s also important to teach them how to choose a good insurance based on their specific needs and financial situation.